ruff-drivers/ruff-v1-usb-audio-manager/README.md

 ```

-###Playback mode
+### Playback mode

-When usb audio device mount, playerManager will help you create player object automatically.
-The example show you how to play the voice from a file.
+With Playback mode, the manager will create a player when an USB audio device is mounted.
+The following example shows how to play the voice from a file.

 ```
 playerManager.on('mount', function (player) {
-    console.log('AudioCard Player mount');

     $('#button-k3').on('push', function () {
         console.log('button-k3 push');